Coding for Combined Block-Symbol Error Correction: Decoding Algorithms for the Main Code Construction

 Example~\ref{ex:MDS} demonstrates one particular instance of the construction $\Code = (\code,H_\In)$ for which the decoder guaranteed by Theorem~\ref{thm:combinederrors} has an efficient implementation (simply because in this case the code $\Code$ is a GRS code).
 In this section, we exhibit a much wider range of instances for which decoding can be carried out in polynomial-time complexity.

 Specifically, we consider the case where the code $\code$ is a GRS code over $F$ (and, so, $n \le q-1$), and $H_\In$ is an \emph{arbitrary} $m \times (m n)$ matrix over $F$ that satisfies the two properties (a)--(b) in Definition~\ref{def:main:code:construction}.
 The columns of $m \times n$ arrays will be regarded as elements of the extension field $\GF(q^m)$ (according to some basis of $\GF(q^m)$ over $F$).
-When doing so, the matrix $Z$ in~(\ref{eq:HjGammaj}) can be seen as a codeword of a GRS code $\code'$ over $\GF(q^m)$, where $\code'$ has the same code locators $(\alpha_j)_{j \in \Interval{n}}$ as $\code$.
+When doing so, the matrix $Z$ in~(\ref{eq:HjGammaj}) can be seen as a codeword of a GRS code $\code'$ over $\GF(q^m)$, where $\code'$ has the same code locators $(\alpha_j)_{j \in \Interval{n}}$ as $\code$ (this observation was used, for example, in~\cite{SSB2}, and more recently in~\cite{GX}).

 Let $\Gamma \in \Code$ be the transmitted $m \times n$ array and let $\Upsilon$ be the received $m \times n$ array, possibly corrupted by $\tau$ errors of type~(T1) and $\vartheta$ errors of type~(T3), where $\tau \le (d/2) - 1$ and $\vartheta \le (\delta-1)/2$.
 We first compute an $m \times n$ array